alexwolf00/fcul-master-thesis-latex-template/README.md

 ## VSCode Workspace Settings
 To be able to compile your document in VSCode, include the settings provided in [src/.vscode/settings.json](src/.vscode/settings.json) in your workspace `settings.json` file.
+If you copied [src](src) as is, this is already taken care of.